SSN235/Neuron-Gene-Expression-Prediction/README.md

 - **MAE**: Mean 0.5608 (Std 0.0071) | Range 0.5517 - 0.5777
 - **p-value**: All < 10^-40 across all 10 folds

-The model explains approximately 31% of variance in Pvalb expression from five morphological measurements.
+The model explains approximately 31% of variance in Pvalb expression from morphological measurements.
 Remaining variance is attributable to gene regulatory networks, epigenetic state, developmental history, and local circuit context.

 ### Top 5 Performing Folds